aspose-total/Aspose.Total-Products/total/en/android-java/conversion/excel-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EXCEL to PPTX on Android via Java or Online App" h2="Transform EXCEL to PPTX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Excel to PowerPoint is a common requirement for many businesses.
+Excel is a powerful tool for data analysis and manipulation, but it is not ideal for presenting data to an audience.
+PowerPoint, on the other hand, is designed to create visually appealing presentations.
+By converting Excel to PowerPoint, businesses can present their data in a more engaging and professional way.

+<h2>How Aspose.Total Helps for Excel to PPTX Conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate EXCEL to PPTX conversion feature inside your Android applications.
-In the first step you can export EXCEL to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to PPTX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can be used to integrate EXCEL to PPTX conversion feature inside Android applications.
+The package includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+Aspose.Cells for Android via Java can be used to export EXCEL to PDF, and Aspose.PDF for Android via Java can be used to convert PDF to PPTX.
+This makes it easy to convert Excel to PowerPoint in a few simple steps.

+The Aspose.Total for Android via Java package also offers a number of other features that can be used to automate file processing tasks.
+It can be used to create, edit, and convert a variety of file formats, including Word, Excel, PowerPoint, PDF, and more.
+It also offers features such as document comparison, document signing, and document watermarking.
+With Aspose.Total for Android via Java, businesses can automate their file processing tasks and save time and money.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}